Workers Compensation Glossary of Terms

 Maximum medical improvement (MMI).
 Generally, to resolve a workers’ comp claim, the claimant must reach MMI.
 Typically, MMI is assigned by a treating physician when an injured employee’s condition has stabilized to the point that no major change is expected in his medical condition, despite continuing medical treatment.
 After MMI is assigned, the payment of temporary workers’ comp benefits may be suspended.

 Medicare set-aside agreement (MSA).
 MSAs sometimes come into play when a workers’ comp case is settled to include the closing of future meds and the claimant is a Medicare beneficiary or is expected to become one in the near future.
-As part of the settlement, money for projected medical expenses associated with the workers’ comp injury is “set aside” into a bank account.
+As part of the settlement, money for projected medical expenses associated with the workers’ comp injury is “set aside” into a bank account, and this process can be a part of an employee wellness program.
 The set-aside funds are used solely to pay for medical expenses related to the injury that would otherwise be paid by the employer.
 MSAs are designed to ensure that the federal government doesn’t get saddled with medical expenses (via Medicare) that should be paid in accordance with state workers’ comp laws.

 Permanent partial disability (PPD).
 When a worker has been assigned MMI and is capable of returning to gainful employment but has some loss of function or residual problems as a result of an on-the-job injury, he is entitled to PPD benefits.
 In short, PPD describes a disability that is less than total.
 PPD benefits are calculated in different ways in different states, often in accordance with statutorily prescribed formulas.
 PPD may vary depending on the body part that is injured.